Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Technical Validation

 \subsection{Technical Validation on Skill Assessment}

+To evaluate the skill assessment annotations, we first analyzed the distribution and construct validity of the ground-truth data.
+Analysis of the aggregated overall scores shows a continuous distribution of surgical skill.
+The composite visualization in Figure 11 details this distribution for all 170 rated clips.
+The histogram illustrates the frequency of scores, which approximates a normal distribution with a slight negative skew (skewness = -0.31).

+The accompanying box plot provides summary statistics, showing a median score of 3.85, an interquartile range (IQR) from 3.39 to 4.36, and a total range from 2.29 to 5.00.
+This well-characterized distribution provides the data necessary to benchmark skill assessment models.
+To define the classes used in the benchmarking experiments, the plot background is shaded to distinguish between the {Lower-skilled} and {Higher-skilled} groups identified via K-Means clustering (refer to the Experimental Methodology for Skill Assessment section).

+Furthermore, the overlay of average procedural duration (orange line) highlights an inverse relationship between skill scores and surgical time.
+As skill scores increase, procedural duration generally decreases; for instance, clips in the lowest score range ([2.29 - 2.50]) average 137.77s ($\pm$48.82s), whereas those in the highest range ([4.79 - 5.00]) average just 26.30s ($\pm$9.68s).

+Following the distribution analysis, a Pearson correlation analysis was performed between the six performance indicators and the procedural duration to assess the construct validity of the rubric.
+The heatmap in Figure 12 details this analysis, revealing positive correlations between core psychomotor domains, such as {Instrument Handling} and {Motion} (r=0.74), and between {Motion} and {Circular Completion} (r=0.78).
+This indicates that the rubric captures distinct but related facets of surgical technique.
+Furthermore, all six performance indicators were negatively correlated with procedural duration.

-The video-based classification benchmark was performed on a held-out test set using the binary skill groups (\textit{lower-skilled} and \textit{higher-skilled}) defined in the \nameref{Methods} section.
-The resulting performance metrics, detailed in \autoref{tab11}.
+Using these defined skill groups, a video-based classification benchmark was performed on a held-out test set using the binary skill groups ({Lower-Skilled} and {Higher-Skilled}) defined previously.
+The resulting performance metrics are detailed in Table 15.

-The benchmarked models achieved high accuracy, with TimeSformer reaching an F1-score of 83.90\%.
-This result validates that the dataset's skill labels contain a strong, learnable signal that correlates with visual features, making it a suitable benchmark for developing automated assessment systems.
-While 3D-CNNs also performed well (e.g., R3D-18 F1-score: 83.58\%), the lower performance of hybrid CNN-RNN models (e.g., CNN-GRU F1-score: 68.57\%) indicates that robust, long-range spatiotemporal feature extraction is necessary to model the abstract concept of surgical skill.
+Among the benchmarked models, TimeSformer achieved the highest F1-score (83.90\%).
+This result indicates that the dataset's skill labels correlate with visual features, providing a baseline for automated assessment classification.
+While 3D-CNNs also performed well (e.g., R3D-18 F1-score: 83.58\%), the lower performance of hybrid CNN-RNN models (e.g., CNN-GRU F1-score: 68.57\%) indicates that long-range spatiotemporal feature extraction is more effective for modeling these skill classifications.

-To further validate the skill labels, we used the linked tracking dataset to analyze the relationship between expert ratings and quantitative motion patterns. \autoref{fig11_12} shows a qualitative comparison of instrument tip trajectories from the capsulorhexis phase for two surgeons with different skill levels.
-The trajectory of the highly-rated surgeon is visibly smoother and more economical, whereas the lower-rated surgeon's path is marked by more frequent, hesitant, and inefficient movements.

-This example visual connection between the subjective skill scores and objective kinematic data can provide strong construct validity for the rating rubric.
-It also demonstrates the unique value of the dataset for developing more explainable, multi-modal models for surgical skill assessment that can fuse high-level video features with precise instrument dynamics.